-One in six couples attempting pregnancy will have difficulty achieving pregnancy.
+One in six couples attempting to achieve pregnancy will have difficulty.
 Infertility affects women and men equally.
 The ability to achieve a successful pregnancy declines with age.

 How Does Age Affect Female Fertility